noidexe/godot-version-manager/README.md

 A: They are saved to `user://versions` which varies depending on your platform.
 On windows it's %appdata%/Godot/app_serdata/Godot Version Manager/versions

-**Q: How is this different from Hourglass?**
+**Q: How is this different from Hourglass or Godot Manager?**

 A: [Hourglass](https://hourglass.jwestman.net/) is a much more mature and featureful project which also does project management.
-Maybe the only advantage GVM has is that it also downloads news snippets from the official website :)
+Maybe the only advantage GVM has is that it also downloads news snippets from the official website :) [Godot Manager](https://github.com/eumario/godot-manager) seems to be a pretty mature and featureful alternative too.

 **Q: Why do you scrape godotengine.org/news instead or fetching the RSS feed?**